Most Common Types of Slip and Fall Accidents in Illinois

 Most commercial doors contain a spring mechanism to close them behind people, but if this mechanism uses too much force, it can knock people over or slam into them.
 Adjusting this hardware for safety is the proprietor’s responsibility.

 In the event of a slip and fall, victims should file an incident report and immediately seek medical attention – even if symptoms are not apparent.
-To find out if you may have a claim for premises liability, contact an accident attorney from Horwitz, Horwitz & Associates at (800)-985-1819.
+To find out if you may have a claim for premises liability, contact a Chicago slip and fall lawyer from Horwitz, Horwitz & Associates at (800)-985-1819.
 We can help you set you in the right direction with a free consultation.